MO-W59/auto_service_app/README.md

 search for bugs

-update doc strings to describe things better
+review doc strings

-change naming conventions to uniform naming conventions
+review naming conventions

 place comments where needed because you didnt do it at time of writing, also spell check stuff